ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 [**Entity Framework Core doesn't support multiple parallel operations being run on the same context instance.**](https://docs.microsoft.com/ef/core/miscellaneous/async)

-When using `services.AddDbContext<T>` to register our `DbContext` as a scoped service, one instance of this `DbContext` is created and used for the entirety of a GraphQL request.
+When using `services.AddDbContext<T>` to register a `DbContext` as a scoped service, one instance of this `DbContext` is created and used for the entirety of a GraphQL request.
 This is an issue, since Hot Chocolate executes resolvers in parallel for performance reasons.
 If two resolvers are executed in parallel and both try to perform an operation using the `DbContext`, we might see one of the following exceptions being thrown:

 - `A second operation started on this context before a previous operation completed.`
 - `Cannot access a disposed object.`